italonascimento/lemni/docs/docs/quick-start/props-and-state.md

 The `stateReducer` sink is a stream of state reducers: functions which receive the latest state as argument and return a new one.

-For a more complex exemple, we may compose state and props streams to achieve a more generic incrementer, whose step size are specified via props:
+For a more complex example, we may compose state and props streams to achieve a more generic incrementer, whose step size are specified via props:

 ```typescript
 import reuse from 'reuse'